dlong96/guesswho/README.md

 5.resNet-like structure

-6. Look at wrong predicted images.
+6.Look at wrong predicted images.
 Plot image with high confidence score, but actually belong to another class.
 Plot images with probabilty close to 0.5.

 7.training images contains individual person as main parts, use sigmoid as muti-label output, see the result of test image with two person init.